Guide to Using Baby Toothpaste and Baby Teeth Care

 6. It limits the growth of oral bacteria

-7. Baby toothpastes slows the loss of minerals from tooth enamel
+7. Baby toothpaste slows the loss of minerals from tooth enamel.

-As long as it is a toothpaste that contains fluoride, a child can certainly use the same toothpaste throughout their childhood.
+As long as it is a toothpaste containing fluoride, a child can use it throughout their childhood.

-The following are the best toothpaste which children can use:
+The following are the best toothpaste that children can use:

 • Tom’s of Maine Anticavity Fluoride Children’s Toothpaste: Natural ingredients set this generally approved toddler and baby toothpaste apart.
-The fruity flavors are pleasant but not overpowering, which appeals to even the fussiest of babies and tots.
+The fruity flavors are pleasant but not overpowering, appealing to even the fussiest babies and tots.

-• Burt’s Bees Baby Toothpaste: This is another type of baby toothpaste for parents who go by the motto, “the less artificial, the better.”
+• Burt’s Bees Baby Toothpaste: This is another type of baby toothpaste for parents who follow the motto, “The less artificial, the better.”
 This fluoridated toothpaste is flavored naturally

 • Tanner’s Tasty Paste Anti-Cavity Fluoride Baby Toothpaste: This baby toothpaste is free of sugar and still maintains oral health with fluoride – just in a more tot-friendly way.